SalahZITOUNI/java-interview-particeep/README.md

-# Clone the repository :
+# Repository Cloning :
-To clone the repository use the following code:
+To clone the repository for accessing the modified code, use the following command:

 ```bash
 git clone https://github.com/SalahZITOUNI/java-interview-particeep.git
 ```

-# How to run the code :
+# Running the Code :
-After you assure the your computer is ready :
+Ensure your environment is correctly set up prior to executing the code.
+The following commands will guide you through cleaning, updating, compiling, and testing the project:

 ```
 cd /some_path/java-interview